 According to public filings with the U.S. Securities and Exchange Commission, Bard has added $337 million to the $660 million it had already reserved for product-liability lawsuits.

 We understand that injuries caused by pelvic mesh are personal and they’re sensitive.
 Because of this we’ve assembled a legal team, most of whom are women, to provide our TVM clients with compassionate and aggressive representation throughout the entire course of litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential case, contact us by email or call our transvaginal mesh lawyers, like Kyla Cole in our Texas office, at800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential case, contact us by email or call our transvaginal mesh lawyers, like Kyla Cole in our Texas office, at800.226.9880.